microsoft/nni/docs/source/compression/overview.rst

 There are several core features supported by NNI model compression:

-* Supports many popular pruning and quantization algorithms.
+* Support many popular pruning and quantization algorithms.
-* Automates model pruning and quantization process with state-of-the-art strategies and NNI's auto tuning power.
+* Automate model pruning and quantization process with state-of-the-art strategies and NNI's auto tuning power.
-* Speeds up a compressed model to make it have lower inference latency and also make it smaller.
+* Speed up a compressed model to make it have lower inference latency and also make it smaller.
-* Provides friendly and easy-to-use compression utilities for users to dive into the compression process and results.
+* Provide friendly and easy-to-use compression utilities for users to dive into the compression process and results.
-* Concises interface for users to customize their own compression algorithms.
+* Concise interface for users to customize their own compression algorithms.

 Compression Pipeline